Yoga for Kayakers: A new exercise!

-A sequence of asanas are listed below that may be utilized to prepare your body and mind for a day on the water.
+A sequence of asanas is listed below that may be utilized to prepare your body and mind for a day on the water.

 1. Lizard pose: Utthan pristhasana